-Blocks span the full available width of a page or content area.
-When multiple blocks are placed beside each other, they automatically resize relative to the adjacent blocks.
-This guide walks you through different ways to resize blocks in a page or blog post.
+Blocks span the full available width of a content area.
+When multiple blocks are placed beside each other, they automatically resize to fit the content area.
+This guide reviews a few ways to resize blocks.

 Note: For help laying out blocks into columns and rows, visit Moving blocks.

 Resize with spacer blocks

 Spacer Blocks create empty space and can be resized to make surrounding blocks larger or smaller.

 Tip: Keep an eye on the guidelines, which are the black lines that appear when clicking and dragging blocks.
 The guidelines indicate placement.
 If the guideline only spans the height of the block you're resizing, the Spacer Block will only resize this block.
 If the guideline spans the full height of the content area, this will create a new column.

 - Select Spacer Block from the Block Menu.